behnoudshafizadeh/Reconstruction-AutoEncoder/README.md

 ![result](https://user-images.githubusercontent.com/53394692/111039583-0ca95a80-8444-11eb-873e-9607e24b86f3.png)
 > * after ending training,the weights file with `.model` saved in your directory,for testing procedure.
 > * for testing procedure,set iamges in `test` directory and change directory path `path1` basis on your directory , use the `pred-autoencoder.ipynb` and `.model` weight file and run it cell by cell,basis on jupyter notebook.
-> * after testing ,see the reconstruction result as below:
+> * after testing ,see the reconstruction result as below in `.png` file:
 > * ![test](https://user-images.githubusercontent.com/53394692/111040017-614dd500-8446-11eb-8d9d-883ee4ba9aa8.PNG)